Automating Software Provisioning on Windows with PowerShell and WinGet

 The scripts are provided for educational and operational purposes.

-Before use in production or managed environments, they should be reviewed and adapted according to internal security, governance, and compliance requirements.
+Before using them in production or managed environments, they should be reviewed and adapted according to internal security, governance, and compliance requirements.

-It is also recommended to validate package sources, administrative permissions, and software baselines before large-scale deployment.
+It is also recommended to validate package sources, administrative permissions, and approved software baselines before any large-scale deployment.

 Conclusion